Abdullahkhanspn/Lucky_Number_App/README.md

 <br>
 And the user can share their lucky number where they want to share.
 <br>
-This android app is open source and anyone can contribute .
+This Android app is open source and anyone can contribute .
 <br>
-Tech stack - Java, xml code, Android Studio, Recycler View.
+Tech stack - Java, xml code, Android Studio, RecyclerView.
 <br>
 ![ss](https://github.com/Abdullahkhanspn/Lucky_Number_App/assets/140059001/4da55957-5a05-4c5f-abdd-f9f2196f37a7)
 ![2](https://github.com/Abdullahkhanspn/Lucky_Number_App/assets/140059001/d572f435-db88-4902-8016-32fcc135762d)